 - Mary worked with internal audit to identify her department's control weaknesses.

 - We need to confer with internal audit.

 - I work in internal audit.

 - The practice of internal auditing...

 - The challenges associated with internal auditing...

 - The definition of internal auditing...

 Use "internal audit" as a modifier (e.g., the internal audit department).
-Avoid using "IA" as an abbreviation for internal audit/internal auditing; the exception is within exhibits where space may be limited.
+Avoid using "IA" as an abbreviation for internal audit/internal auditing.

 Internal Audit Activity vs. Internal Audit Function